 In Prescription for Natural Cures: A Self-Care Guide For Treating Health Problems With Natural Remedies, which was written James F. Balch, M.D., Mark Stengler N.M.D, and Robin Young Balch, N.M.D, it is suggested that adults “Take 1,000 mg four to five times daily.”

 Note: Most vitamin C – even the stuff that says it is derived from something natural like sago palm – is synthetically produced.
-Personally, I opt for whole-food vitamin C supplements like acerola cherry powder or dried baobab fruit – you can find my favorites in the Superfoods and Supplements Section of my shopping page.
+Personally, I opt for whole-food vitamin C supplements like acerola cherry powder or dried baobab fruit – you can find my favorites in the Superfoods and Supplements Section of my Shopping Guide.

 According to the University of Maryland Medical Center, “Uva ursi (Arctostaphylos uva ursi), also known as bearberry (because bears like eating the fruit), has been used medicinally since the 2nd century.
 Native Americans used it as a remedy for urinary tract infections.
 In fact, until the discovery of sulfa drugs and antibiotics, uva ursi was a common treatment for bladder-related infections.